 - Whisk in the egg yolk to flour mixture gradually.

-- Whisk the egg whites until stiff peaks are formed.
+- In a clean bowl, whisk the egg whites (with cream of tartar, if using) on medium low speed until frothy.
+Add the 1 tbsp reserved sugar gradually and whisk until stiff peaks are formed.
 Fold in the flour mixture gently, trying not to deflate the egg whites.

-- Sprinkle with powdered sugar (or lavender sugar) and serve immediately
+- Remove from the oven, dust with powdered sugar and serve immediately.

 Lemon and lavender work so well together!
 I think I might have to pull out my books from culinary school and do the metric conversions so I can try this one myself.